 The responsibility of your business’ debt depends on how the company is set up.

-If you are a sole trader, you will be personally liable for your business debts.
-As a Sole Trader, your business and you will be considered the same by your creditors, so if your business fails, you will be held responsible for its debts.
+If you are a sole trader then you will be personally liable for your business debts.
+As a Sole Trader, your business and you will be considered the same by your creditors so if your business fails you will be held responsible for its debts.

 Business debts associated with a Partnership will be equally split between business partners.
 Each partner will be personally liable for the debts acquired.

-If your business is a Limited Company, then any debts will be held against the company name, which will mean you will not be personally liable.
-If your creditors want to recover the debts your company owes to them, they would need to liquidate its assets.
+If your business is a Limited Company then any debts will be held against the company name, which will mean you will not be personally liable.
+If your creditors want to recover the debts which your company owes to them then they would need to liquidate the company’s assets.

 What happens if I don’t pay my business debts?